 3.2.3 Suppliers

-Under no circumstances shall one supplier be preferred over another on the basis of personal relationships, favoritism or advantages other than those inherent in the exclusive interest and benefit of the Company.
+Under no circumstances shall one supplier be preferred over another on the basis of personal relationships, favoritism, or advantages other than those inherent in the exclusive interest and benefit of the Company.

 4. Environment

-2. RELATIONS WITH COLLABORATORS
+2. RELATIONSHIPS WITH COLLEAGUES

-4.1 Labor
+4.1 Work

 Disparities are not considered discrimination if they can be justified on the basis of objective criteria.

-4.2 Safety and Health
+4.2 Health and safety

 Disparities are not considered discrimination if they can be justified on the basis of objective criteria.

-5. METHODS OF IMPLEMENTATION
+5. IMPLEMENTATION METHODS

 5.1 Prevention